justinsilvestre/hanlib/docs/brandt.md

     - [ ] print formatting
     - [ ] display compounds in glosses
     - [x] accommodate variant characters
+    - [ ] before manual checking, test that all readings in `.vocab.tsv` do not contradict source data (so as to prevent typos etc.)
 - Lesson 1, Text 1
   - transcribe/format content
     - [x] prepare images of Chinese text + English translation for OCR (Feb 9)